davidduer/pdsnd_github/README.md

 Exploration of US bikeshare data

 ### Description
 The project explores bikeshare data of three different US cities.
-It's interactive as user decide what data they want to have displayed.
-For example they can choose the city, the respective month/weekday and if they want to see raw data
+It's interactive as users decide what data they want to have displayed.
+For example they can choose the city, the respective month/weekday and if they want to see raw data.
+User get the most important statistics linked to the respective city.

 ### Files used
 bikeshare.py